 Windshield —No tear of plastic liner and maximum deformation of 3 in.
 (76 mm).
 A much lower limiting extent of deformation was selected for the windshield area; since, an occupant, particularly an unbelted occupant, would move forward toward the windshield.
 Thus, deforma- tion of the windshield would increase the potential of the occupant impacting the windshield and could lead to more severe injuries.
 Also, tearing of the plastic liner could lead to penetration of the occupant compartment and thus is not permitted.
 Note that a tear in the windshield’s plastic liner is only precluded when there is a potential for a test article component to penetrate into

 the vehicle.
-Tearing of the plastic liner produced when a test article contacts windshield support structures is acceptable.
+Tearing of the plastic liner produced when a continuous test article contacts the windshield support structuremay be acceptable.
+For example, a continuous, flexible cable element may contact and plastically deform the A-pillar of an impacting vehicle within acceptable limits and result in minor tearing of the windshield’s plastic liner.
+Although tearing may occur, there may be no concern for a continuous cable element to penetrate into the occupant compartment.
+Under this scenario, minor tearing of plastic liner is considered acceptable.

-Window —No shattering of a side window resulting from direct contact with a structural mem- ber of the test article.
+Window —No shattering of a side window resulting from direct contact with a structural mem- ber of the test article, except for special situations discussed below.
 In cases where the windows are laminated, the guidelines for windshields will apply.
-It was observed that the occupants’ head would typically strike the side window in redirectional impacts.
-Thus, if the side impact was shattered from direct contact with a structural member of the test article, it is logical to assume that the occupant’s head could also strike the structural member and result in serious injuries.
+It was observed that the occupants’ head would typically strike the side window in redirectional impacts with semi-rigid and rigid barriers.
+Thus, if the side window was shattered from direct contact with a structural member of the test article, it is logical to assume that the occupant’s head could also strike the structural member and result in serious injuries.
+However, longitudinal barriers can vary significantly in terms of lateral stiffness and strength, thus altering the safety risks posed to vehicle occupants.
+Passenger vehicle impacts into flexible cable barriers may allow a continuous cable element to contact a side window and cause it to fracture.
+Flexible cable elements may also contact and plastically deform a vehicle’s A-pillar and/or B-pillar within acceptable limits.
+Because of the low vehicle decelerations associated with impacts into flexible barriers, lateral movement of the occupant is limited and contact with the occupant’s head is unlikely.
+In such instances, it is reasonable to allow side window fracture to occur as long as several conditions are met: (1) the A- or B-pillars should not be completely severed, (2) the maximum resultant deformation to any support member does not exceed 5 in.
+(127 mm), and (3) the maximum lateral deformation to any support member does not exceed 3 in.
+(76 mm).

 Wheel/foot well and toe pan areas ≤ 9 in.
 (229 mm) —The limiting extent for deformation in these areas corresponds to the acceptable range as recommended by the IIHS.
 Due to the prox-